mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "You must be proud."

 "I should be.
 The scientists who headed the program won't allow me that privelege.
 They wanted to expand the observer program; to send explorers with telescopes into space to see what we cannot from the surface.
-By our deadline, we had only built the rail to half of the specified length, so it was only long enough to send lightweight things into orbit.
+By our deadline, we had only built the rail to half the length we needed, so it was only long enough to send lightweight things into orbit.
 Even the smallest craft they wanted to send would be too heavy."

-"That's still quite an accomplishment."

-"It's not the accomplishment it was built for."

-"Ideas never make it to reality unscathed."
+"I learned early that ideas never make it to reality unscathed."

 "I suppose," he said, unconvinced.
-He nodded both in agreement and continued regret.
+He feigned agreement with a nod.

 After a moment wrapping up his thoughts, he put his hands on the bench, "Well, shall we?"